jesselessa/weather-app/README.md

 ## https://jesselessa.github.io/weather-app

-Clink on the link above to start playing
+Clink on the link above to access website

 # Getting Started with Create React App